5-cylinder diesel engine

 8-cylinder V-engine

-When measuring the oil level, the vehicle must be level.
-After turning off the engine, wait a few minutes for the oil to drain into the sump.
+When measuring the oil level, the car should be level.
+After turning off the engine, wait a few minutes for the oil to drain into the pan.

-After that, remove the oil dipstick, wipe it with a clean cloth and reinsert it into the socket until it stops.
-Finally, remove the dipstick again and read the readings along its markings.
+After this, remove the dipstick, wipe it with a clean cloth and reinsert it into the socket until it stops.
+Finally, remove the dipstick again and read the readings from its markings.

-- b - oil can be topped up; in this case, it is permissible if after that the oil will be in zone a
+- b - oil can be added; it is acceptable if after this the oil is in zone a

-- c - it is necessary to add oil: it is enough that after that the oil rises to zone b (corrugated zone)
+- c - you need to add oil: enough so that after this the oil rises to zone b (ribbed zone)

-Warning: When the engine is under increased load, for example, when driving for a long time on the motorway in summer, when towing a trailer or crossing passes in mountainous areas, keep the oil level in zone a if possible, but not higher.
+Warning: When the engine is under increased load, such as when driving on the motorway for long periods in summer, when towing a trailer or when driving over mountain passes, keep the oil level in zone A if possible, but not higher.